hazelcast/hazelcast-spark/README.md

 **Maven:**

-Add Sonatype repository to the pom.xml
+Add Sonatype repository to your `pom.xml` as shown below:

 ```xml
 <repository>